-3.0 The Clustering Algorithm
+9.3 The Clustering Algorithm

 If every pixel in the input road image is plotted in a three dimensional space with red, green, and blue being the axes (the color space), clustering of pixels occurs.
 These clusters often correspond to regions in the image.
 For example, in an image of a road through a grassy field, two clusters would be expected in the color space, one cluster for the road and one cluster for the grass.
-See Figure 3.
+See Figure 9.3.
 If the mean color value of each cluster were computed, the cluster centered around the road pixels would be gray while the one centered around the grass would be green.
-By assigning all pixels in the input image which are 'closest' to the road mean as 'road' and all those that are 'closest' to the grass mean as 'non-road,' it is possible to segment the image so that the road can be easily discriminated from the grass.
+By assigning all pixels in the input image which are 'closest' to the road mean as 'road' and all those that are 'closest' to the grass.
 The clustering algorithm implemented for this system is more formally known as competitive learning, and is described with more mathematical rigor in the next section.
-The implementation of this learning algorithm in our system is detailed in Section 3.2.
+The implementation of this learning algorithm in our system is detailed in Section 9.3.2.

-3.1 Competitive Learning
+9.3.1 Competitive Learning